Office of Financial Aid and Scholarships

 How do I get my financial aid?

-Disbursements are happening twice a week during the first half of the semester and then will happen at the end of each week for the last half of the semester.
+Disbursements are happening twice a week on Wednesday and Friday during the first half of the semester and then will happen at the end of each week for the last half of the semester.

 Satisfactory Academic Progress (SAP); What is it and why should I care?